 Are You Ready for Off-Grid Living?

-You’ve heard people saying going off grid is hard work and if you are seriously considering it like we were, you may think you’re ready for it.
-And you might be!
-Going off grid for us was a lot like hiking the John Muir Trail but hopefully with a better ending.
-We thought we were prepared.
+For us, going off grid was a lot like hiking the John Muir Trail (but hopefully with a better ending).
+We thought we were prepared for the hike.
 We researched and prepared for months.
 We planned everything out.
-We lasted a week on trail due to things we just couldn’t totally plan for- I have Type 1 diabetes and could not get my blood sugars under control.
-Savannah never really slept the entire time we were on trail.
-Being at a high altitude can cause both of those things but when you live in Middle Tennessee you don’t have the benefit of training in high altitude to see how your body will react.
+We started the hike and after a week we had to stop due to things we just couldn’t totally plan for.
+I have Type 1 diabetes and could not get my blood sugars under control and Savannah never really slept the entire time we were on trail.
+We were messed up!
+Being at a high altitude can cause both of those things especially because we didn’t have the benefit of training in high altitude to train our bodies beforehand.
 There were some other factors as well and we are still glad we completed a week and it was an experience it will never forget.
-We ended up spending the rest of the time traveling around California and staying on several different homesteads and farms through Hipcamp.
-That trip is what catapulted us into coming home and starting our urban homestead.

 Okay so what does this have to do with going off the grid?
 Well, it is one of those things that you don’t know if you are cut out for until you really do it.
-Of course, like how we couldn’t really try out high altitude camping, most people don’t have the opportunity to spend several months off grid to see if they can hang.
+Like how we couldn’t really try out high altitude backpacking beforehand, most people don’t have the opportunity to spend several months off grid to see if they can hang.
 Even if you had the privilege of living off grid on someone else’s property, it’s not the same as building one from scratch.
 And that’s the hard part- building your off-grid homestead from scratch.
 So here are some things to deeply consider about yourself before taking the plunge.

 Why do you want to go off-grid?
 This is it.
 This is what’s going to keep you strong when it’s freezing outside and your solar power isn’t working and neither is your generator.
-I’ve noticed lately that the off-grid lifestyle is really romanticized.
+I’ve noticed lately that the off-grid lifestyle is really romanticized and people leave comments on our social media platforms expressing how they wish they could have our lives.
 Who wouldn’t want to live off the land and have virtually no bills?
-You see homesteaders frolicking through fields and you see the off-griders dreamy outdoor showers.
-Social media has done a great job of glamorizing just about everything.
+You see homesteaders frolicking through fields and you see the off-griders’ dreamy outdoor showers.
 There are undoubtedly beautiful moments in living this lifestyle but there is a lot of ugly too.
-Your why will help you power through.
+Your “why” will help you power through.

-We have a video here explaining our decision to move out of Nashville and start living off the grid.
+We have a video here explaining our decision to move out of the city and start living off the grid.
 We wanted a more environmentally and financially sustainable future.
 Living in a big city you’re either paying rent or you’re paying a mortgage.
-Few people can buy a house outright.
+Nowadays it seems fewer people are able to buy a house outright.
 And when you’re grinding to pay all those bills you often lose the chance to live life.
 That’s certainly not the case for everyone but we hated the idea of renting a house to make someone else rich.
 We also hated the idea of paying a mortgage for the next 30 years- not that we could have afforded to have one in Nashville anyway.
 We have chosen to lower our expenses so we can do minimal working for other people now and in the future, and so we can live a life growing food, caring for animals, and enjoying nature.
 Both life options are hard, so you’ve got to choose your hard.

 If you’ve never camped or gone backpacking before definitely try that first and try that multiples times.
 Renting a van and giving van life a try for at least one week is another way to dip your toes in the water.
 Camping and van-life-ing will really help you see if you can deal with limited resources.
 You’ll get to experience what it’s like to have limited resources- energy and water being the main ones.
 You’ve got to get comfortable with the idea of not having all the comforts of home.
 Although, it is possible to incorporate some comforts!
 But how long can you tolerate it if you don’t have all the comforts?
 That’s the true test.